decentralized-identity/ion/install-guide.md

 The ION node implementation is composed of a collection of microservices.
 Of these components, the major dependencies are Bitcoin Core, IPFS, and MongoDB (for local persistence of data).

-> NOTE: This guide describes steps to setup an ION node targeting bitcoin testnet, but can be used to target the bitcoin mainnet by substituting testnet variables to mainnet.

 ## 0. Preparing your development environment

 ### Hardware